roman-milk/roman-milk.github.io/olivia-1.md

+===

- ****** Olivia Ch.
-01 ****** byStoryTeller07© Mark leaned back against the breakfast counter pushing the blade of the flick knife back into its sheath then pocketed it.
+Mark leaned back against the breakfast counter pushing the blade of the flick knife back into its sheath then pocketed it.
 Olivia was lying over the table in shock.
 He laid a hand on her back taking in the delicious sight of white lace panties.
 "You are a teasing bitch.
 You deserved that you know," he said quietly.

  His cock ached in his jeans and he wondered if he dare take it out and fuck her.
 All he had to do was pull the crotch of those expensive panties to one side.
 He could see her shoulders shaking from silently sobbing, probably feeling sorry for herself.